Why You Should Avoid Artificial Sweeteners

 The Bottom Line

-Artificial sweeteners are chemical products that serve no beneficial function, purpose or role in our health.
+Artificial sweeteners are chemical products that serve no beneficial function, purpose, or role in our health.
 If you want to consume a sweet treat, you are best to actually consume a sweet treat, not a chemically processed product that just happens to taste sweet.
-Focus on natural sweeteners, enjoying treats in moderation, and leave the artificial sweeteners for the laboratory.
+Focus on natural sweeteners, enjoy treats in moderation, and leave artificial sweeteners for the laboratory.